-The underwriting agreement provides that the obligations of the several underwriters to purchase the common units included in this offering are subject to approval of certain legal matters by counsel and to certain other conditions.
-The underwriters are obligated to purchase all the common units offered (other than those covered by the over-allotment option described below) if they purchase any of the common units offered.
+The underwriting agreement provides that the obligations of the underwriters are subject to certain conditions and that the underwriters will purchase all such common units if any of the units are purchased.
+The underwriters are obligated to take and pay for all of the common units offered by this prospectus supplement, other than those covered by the over-allotment option described below, if any are taken.

-The underwriters propose to offer some of the common units directly to the public at the public offering price set forth on the cover page of this prospectus supplement and some of the units to certain dealers at the public offering price less a concession not in excess of \$ per common unit.
-The underwriters may allow, and such dealers may reallow, a concession not in excess of \$ per common unit on sales to certain other dealers.
-If all of the units are not sold at the initial offering price, the underwriters may change the public offering price and the other selling terms.
+The underwriters have advised us that they propose initially to offer the common units to the public at the public offering price set forth on the cover page of this prospectus supplement and to certain dealers at such price less a concession not in excess of \$0.88 per unit.
+The underwriters may allow, and such dealers may re-allow, a concession not in excess of \$0.10 per unit to certain other dealers.
+After the offering, the offering price and other selling terms may be changed by the underwriters.

-We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus supplement, to purchase up to 375,000 additional common units at the public offering price less the underwriting discount.
-The underwriters may exercise this option solely for the purpose of covering over-allotments, if any, in connection with this offering.
-To the extent the option is exercised, each underwriter will be obligated, subject to certain conditions, to purchase a number of additional units approximately proportionate to such underwriter's initial purchase commitment.
+We have granted to the underwriters an option, exercisable for 30 days after the date of this prospectus supplement, to purchase up to an additional 210,000 common units at the public offering price, less the underwriting discount and commissions set forth on the cover page of this prospectus supplement.
+The underwriters may exercise such option solely to cover over-allotments made in connection with the sale of common units that the underwriters have agreed to purchase.